biorobaw/FAIRIS-Lite/WebotsSim/libraries/README.md

 - `set_rear_left_motor_velocity(self, velocity)`
 - `set_rear_right_motor_velocity(self, velocity)`

-Each of these methods sets the velocity of the corresponding motor to the specified value.
+Each of these methods sets the velocity of the corresponding motor to the specified value (radians/sec).

 ## Movement Control